BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/general/docs_main.rst

 Change Log
 ===========

+- 1.3.5: Interpolation updated for 2d and bug fixes on derivatives.
 - 1.3.4: ccbin option added to setup.py.
 - 1.3.3: More bug fixes in Pn5 stepping over separatrix.
 - 1.3.2: 2 bug fixes in Pn5.
 Integrator stepping past separatrix.
 Randomly finding Nan returns from fundamental frequencies.